‘Perhaps too Passionate’: An Introduction to Feminist Pedagogies

 Reflecting on the module evaluation forms at the end of the semester, my confidence took a hit.
 One student wrote: ‘The only positive I can think of is that the lecturer is very passionate about her subject.
 Perhaps too passionate’.

 How can you be too passionate?
 I asked myself.
 Surely, any student should feel lucky to have a teacher who is keen, attentive, enthusiastic and knowledgeable about her subject.
-I can now imagine some of my peers and colleagues, especially in the early stages of their career, reading these words not only with disappointment but also with bewilderment.
-And I can also imagine their first response: ‘Don’t take it personally’.
-It’s clearly just another symptom of the environment many of us already find ourselves bemoaning: that is, higher education’s insistent and intensifying path towards a neoliberal consensus.
-It puts it at risk of becoming an institution that encourages students to regard themselves as consumers and their studies through the lens of efficiency and productivity rather than criticality, depth, or, indeed, passion.
+I’m sure anyone in my position would have read these words with a similar combination of disappointment and bewilderment.
+And, I’m sure, anyone in my position would be offered the same reassuring response from a friend or colleague: ‘Don’t take it personally’.
+It’s clearly just another symptom of the environment many of us already find ourselves bemoaning: that is, higher education’s insistent and intensifying path towards the acceptance, and even the promotion, of neoliberalism.
+This neoliberal consensus puts higher education at risk of becoming an institution that encourages students to regard themselves as consumers and their studies through the lens of efficiency and productivity rather than criticality, depth, or, indeed, passion.
 Of course, the need to measure success by teaching evaluations is itself a symptom of a consumerist enterprise—though with future job applications resting on the ability to mine nuggets of quotable praise, this particular critique is often put on hold.
 The student produced in and through the neoliberal HE institution is subject to these trends whilst also being the face of them.
+Moreover, PhD students and recent postdocs often discover that the liminal space they occupy distorts the borders between the university’s different constituents but still subjects them to its hierarchies.

-In this way, a comment such as the one above becomes just another example in a broader critique of the ‘contemporary university’.
+Following this logic, a comment such as the one above becomes just another example in a broader critique of the ‘contemporary university’.
 Nearly five years on, however, I can still remember the sting of reading this student’s words, just as I can remember their precise phrasing.
-This went beyond a mocking acquiescence to the inclusion of something in the ‘positives’ column of a teaching evaluation; the word ‘passionate’ was, for me, loaded with far more than the standard requisites of good teaching.
+This went beyond a mocking acquiescence to the inclusion of something in the ‘positives’ column of a teaching evaluation; the word ‘passionate’ was, it seemed to me, loaded with far more than the standard requisites of good teaching.
 In this case, passion was not something that should be found in excess.
 I knew that not everyone taking the class was happy—in part, I assumed, because of my inexperienced attempts at authority.
-I tried to cover too much, and I set large amounts of compulsory reading, insisting the students complete them or not bother coming to seminars.
+I tried to cover too much, and I set large amounts of compulsory reading, insisting the students complete it or not bother coming to seminars.
 Over and above that, however, I also encouraged them to radically depart from their existing conceptions of gender, sexuality and other socio-cultural norms.
 The title of the module in question had been changed, before my arrival, from ‘Women and Culture’ to ‘Gender and Culture’.
 The rebranding had been designed, I was told, to incorporate material ‘not just’ about women but also ‘about men’—as one colleague put it, ‘to keep the boys in the class interested’.
 As far as I was concerned, however, as a queer-feminist theorist in training, my obligation to the name change would mean a much more profound shift.
-Designing the module almost from scratch, and stubbornly discarding many of the relics of its previous iteration, I introduced the students to a series of texts that would, I hoped, transform the way they thought about gender—from Orlando (1992) to Fun Home (2006) and Only Lovers Left Alive (2013).
+Designing the module almost from scratch, and stubbornly discarding many of the relics of its previous iteration, I introduced the students to a series of texts that would, I hoped, transform the way they thought about gender—from Orlando (Potter 1992) to Fun Home (Bechdel 2006).
 Looking back now, I see that my endeavours fell short.
 Resolutely ensuring that the writers, artists and filmmakers I set for the students to read and watch weren’t too male or too straight, I neglected to realise how White and how Western they were.
 I had designed a course on ‘Gender and Culture’ around (what I thought were) my own concerns, revealing my own identifications.
 I troubled the notions of gender and culture that I had personally felt alienated by, provoking the students to see the concept of ‘woman’, and maybe also me, differently.
-In short, I de-centred those aspects where I am myself decentred; I left intact those in which I occupy academic norms.
-This is just one exemplification of feminism’s own ambivalent relationship to the ‘personal’.
-This is a word whose centrality to myriad feminist methodologies and feminist ambitions is most evident in the slogan ‘the personal is political’.
-But, as Victoria Hesford articulates in her analysis of women’s liberation, the ‘personal’ has proved not to be ‘the site of the movement’s becoming or future solution’, but rather its ‘problem’.
+In short, I de-centred those aspects where I am myself decentred; I left intact those in which I occupy academic (and other) norms.
+This is just one exemplification of feminism’s own ambivalent relationship to the ‘personal’, a word whose centrality to myriad feminist methodologies and feminist ambitions is most evident in the slogan ‘the personal is political’.
+As reading Audre Lorde has taught me, the personal and the political cannot be understood without embracing difference and its ‘creative function’: that ‘raw and powerful connection from which our personal power is forged’.
+(2017 : 90-1) But Lorde’s guidance is too often ignored, whether through insecurity or through arrogance and disdain.
+As a result, as Victoria Hesford articulates in her analysis of women’s liberation, the ‘personal’ has proved not to be ‘the site of the movement’s becoming or future solution’, but rather its ‘problem’.
 (2013: 130)

 There will be students who whisper behind your back, rate your teaching poorly, mistrust your authority and shy away from your classes towards the comforting ‘neutrality’ of normative positionalities.
 But there will always be others who discern your passion for your subject and are drawn to your classes because of it.
 They too will be motivated by the affective charge of political engagement, their experiences legitimised by the attention to different forms of knowledge.
 You have the opportunity to create safe spaces that allow for genuine dialogue, care and reflection: a classroom that matches feminist theory to the principles of feminist pedagogy.
 Not every student needs this space; but those who do, really do.
 This is simultaneously the challenge and the thrill.
 Teaching can be the space that gives momentum to our research.
 It is what makes us think differently about our research by telling us which questions we can’t assume the answers to and which questions we hadn’t even thought of.
 It is often what sustains us, gives us a community of thought, returns us to beloved texts or introduces us to new ones, pushes our thinking on, provokes and excites us.